epiliper/rumina/README.md

 ##### `--delete_temps` (optional, off by default)
 deletes pipeline-generated files needed temporarily for processing.<br>Can save gigabytes of space when working with large files
 ##### `--report_coverage` (optional, off by default)
-generates coverage and depth .csv reports on output files using `bedtools genomecov`.
+generates coverage and depth .csv reports on output files using `bedtools genomecov` via `pybedtools`.
 Doing this with large bam files can increase the runtime by several minutes per file

 #### Todo